fluid-project/handbook.floeproject.org/src/documents/SVGAndAccessibility.md

 ## What is SVG?

 SVG (Scalable Vector Graphics) is a means of describing vector graphics using XML.
-Functionally, this is a means of drawing images in web browsers using pure markup language.
+Functionally, this is a way of drawing images in web browsers using pure markup language.

 ## Simple SVG Example